mantleconvection/terraneo/doc/src/documentation/index.md

 [namespace terra::fe:wedge](@ref terra::fe::wedge) for details, and other, derived quantities like gradients, Jacobians, determinants, etc.

-Linear wedge (or prismatic) elements are formed by extruding a linear triangular element in the radial direction.
+Linear wedge (or prism) elements are formed by extruding a linear triangular element in the radial direction.
 The base triangle lies in the lateral plane (parameterized by \f$\xi\f$,\f$\eta\f$), while the extrusion occurs along the radial coordinate \f$\zeta\f$.